IanEarnest/Hello-World-GitHub/README.md

 Main code located "Hello-World-GitHub/Hello World Unity/Assets/HelloWorldScript.cs"

 Hello World C-sharp -
-Created in Visual Studio Express 2013 for Windows Desktop using C#, hello world is displayed in a command prompt.
+Created in Visual Studio Express 2013 for Windows Desktop, hello world is displayed in a command prompt.
 Main code located "Hello-World-GitHub/Hello World C-sharp/Program.cs"

+Hello World Java -
+Created in ..., hello world is displayed in ...
+Main code located "Hello-World-GitHub/Hello World Java ...

+Hello World Eclipse -
+Created in Eclipse, hello world is displayed in ...
+Main code located "Hello-World-GitHub/Hello World Eclipse ...

 Hello World HTML5 -
 Created in Notepad++, hello world is displayed in the top left of the browser for both the HTML5 and HTML5 Canvas examples.